Eknathreddy09/tap-operators-workshop/workshop/content/setup-environment.md

 ![Local host](exercises/images/tap-overview.png)

-This workshop will give you an understanding of how development teams and operators will interact with the platform to enable iterative development cycles, and secure, automated delivery to production.
+This workshop will give you an understanding of how operators will interact with the platform to enable iterative development cycles, and secure, automated delivery to production.